tehom/firrtl-dbg/README.md

 At this point, there are a lot of features still to be added, and I can't promise that I will ever get around to adding them.

+Troubleshooting:

+firrtl-dbg is not designed to catch circuit compilation errors.
+On a circuit that won't compile, firrtl-dbg will most likely just report that it timed out.
+It's a good practice to compile the circuit or run its REPL at least once in sbt.